 1. What is something that you have achieved that you’re really proud of and why?

 My qualifications in natural health.
-I started this journey in 2013 to support my own recovery from addiction, now I am helping others to grow wellness with plant wisdom.
+I began my studies in 2013 to support my own health journey, now I am helping others to grow wellness with plant wisdom.

 2. What is one place you really want to visit and why?